Home Examples Screenshots User manual Bluesky logo YouTube

 Part B: Visualising the results from OFET simulations

-To understand why a device behaves as it does, it is often useful to examine its internal state rather than only the external JV curves.
-Profiles of voltage, electrostatic potential, charge-carrier densities, or band energies provide direct insight into how the device operates and how different regions contribute to performance.
-During every run, OghmaNano automatically saves these internal solver variables to the snapshots folder at each voltage or time step.
-Later, the Snapshots window can be used to visualise and scroll through these results, making it possible to track how key parameters evolve as the simulation progresses.
+To understand why an OFET behaves as it does, it is often necessary to go beyond external JV curves and examine the internal device state.
+In OFET simulations, quantities such as electrostatic potential, charge-carrier density, trap occupancy and band energies provide direct insight into how the transistor operates and how different regions contribute to performance.
+During each simulation, OghmaNano saves these internal variables to the snapshots folder at every bias or time step.
+The Snapshots window can then be used to visualise these results in 2D and 3D, allowing you to track how charge density, potential and other physical fields evolve with applied voltage.

-To visualise results in 2D/3D, navigate to the Output tab in the main window and double-click on the snapshots folder (??).
-The snapshots stores detailed output from the simulations, such as charge carrier denisty/potential in 2D across the device.
-To launch the snapshots window double clki (??).
-In the snapshots window, click the + button to add a plot, then choose phy.csv from the drop-down menu.
-You can then use the slider to scroll through bias steps (different voltages) and render 2D fields such as charge-carrier density, trap density, and electrostatic potential (phi), as well as explore electrical conduction–related maps across the device.
-Use the mouse to drag the view of the 3D plot, and use the wheel to zoom in and out of the simulation.
+To visualise OFET simulation results in 2D or 3D, navigate to the Output tab in the main window and double-click the snapshots folder (??).
+This folder contains detailed internal data from the simulation, including charge-carrier density, electrostatic potential and trap occupancy across the device.
+Double-click the folder to open the Snapshots window (??), then click the + button to add a plot and select phy.csv from the drop-down menu.
+You can use the slider to step through bias points and render 2D fields such as charge density, trap density and electrostatic potential (φ), or switch to 3D mode to explore the full device.
+Use the mouse to rotate the view and the scroll wheel to zoom.

 OghmaNano Output tab with the snapshots folder highlighted.
 Double-click the snapshots icon to open the snapshots viewer.